Treatment Precautions Background

 Essential Principles to Follow

-A promise for patients with ulcerative colitis and Crohn's disease to prevent recurrence
+A promise for patients with ulcerative colitis and Crohn's disease

-and move toward full recovery.
+to prevent recurrence and move toward full recovery.

-These are non-negotiable, essential lifestyle guidelines
+These are non-negotiable, essential lifestyle rules

 for treating ulcerative colitis and Crohn's disease.